postmannen/steward/README.md

 ]
 ```

-You can save the content to myfile.JSON and append it to the `socket` file.
+You can save the content to myfile.JSON and append it to the `socket` file:

-`nc -U ./steward.sock < example/toShip1-REQCliCommand.json`
+- `nc -U ./steward.sock < example/toShip1-REQCliCommand.json`

 ## Concepts/Ideas